-Adhesion of polymer to hair surface depends upon the type of polymer used, its concentration, physicochemical properties of hair, and outer humidity conditions.
+The level of adhesion between a polymer and hair is contingent upon the type of polymer, its concentration, the physical characteristics of one’s hair, as well as humidity conditions.

 Also, the time it takes to hold a style (style retention time) varies greatly depending upon the same factors.